What is Ethereum Name Service (ENS)?

 Step 4: Once you click on the domain name, it will lead you to the registration page.
 You can add the number of years you want to register the domain for, check the details of the transaction, and request to register.

 Step 5: You will receive a request to approve the transaction from your connected wallet.
 Click “Confirm” to approve the transaction.
+If you don’t have Ethereum, you can buy ETH tokens via Ledger Live.

 And tadaa!
 You will officially own a domain on Web3, which you can then connect to your wallet or use for whatever purpose you see fit.